2013 Africa Cup of Nations: Host selection

 The 2014 tournament was pushed forward to 2013 and subsequently held in odd-numbered years to avoid year-clash with the FIFA World Cup.

 Libyan withdrawal

-Due to the Libyan Civil War, Libya traded years with South Africa, so that South Africa hosted in 2013 and Libya will be hosting in 2017.
+Due to the Libyan Civil War, Libya traded years with South Africa, so that South Africa hosted in 2013 and Libya would be hosting in 2017.
 This was ratified in September 2011 at CAF's Executive Committee in Cairo, Egypt.

 Qualification

 A total of 47 countries entered the qualification, including South Africa, which automatically qualified.
 Libya was not allowed to keep its automatic qualification after being stripped of its hosting rights due to the Libyan Civil War.

 Many teams made their return to the finals in this tournament.
 The hosts, South Africa returned after a 4-year absence.
 Ethiopia appeared for the first time since 1982 (a 31-year absence).
 Other teams absent from the 2012 finals that featured in 2013 were Nigeria, Togo, DR Congo, and Algeria.
 Cape Verde made its finals debut.
 Teams that didn't qualify for this tournament from the 2012 African Cup of Nations were both co-hosts, Gabon and Equatorial Guinea, Libya, Senegal, Sudan, Guinea and Botswana.
 South Sudan was ineligible to participate as the qualifying competition had already started by the time its membership of CAF was confirmed.